wgmo/graphtik/docs/source/arch.rst

         The partial `pruning` of the `solution`'s dag during `execution`.
         It happens when any of these 2 conditions apply:

-        - an `operation` is marked with the :attr:`FunctionalOperation.reschedule` attribute, which means that its underlying *callable* may produce only a subset of its `provides` (*partial outputs*);
+        - an `operation` is marked with the :attr:`FunctionalOperation.rescheduled` attribute, which means that its underlying *callable* may produce only a subset of its `provides` (*partial outputs*);
         - `endurance` is enabled, either globally (in the `configurations`), or